Loewner evolution driven by complex Brownian motion (with simulations by Minjae Park): Introduction

 Definition~\ref{defn-loewner} directly extends the notions of forward and reverse chordal Loewner chains (with the maps extended to the negative half plane by Schwarz reflection).
 Roughly speaking, forward chordal Loewner chains correspond to Loewner chains with \emph{real} driving functions, and reverse chordal Loewner chains correspond to Loewner chains with \emph{purely imaginary} driving functions.
 We state this correspondence precisely in Lemma~\ref{lem-forward-reverse-ext}.
 Loewner evolution with a complex driving function can in some sense be thought of as ``running forward and reverse Loewner evolution simultaneously".

 Loewner chains with complex driving functions are much less well-studied than Loewner chains with real driving functions.
 To our knowledge, the earliest study of Loewner evolution with a complex driving function was undertaken in unpublished (and unfinished) work of Rohde and Schramm~\cite{rs-complex-sle}, which sought to understand SLE in the case when the parameter $\kappa$ is complex (this is a special case of the setting in the present paper).
 More recently, there have been a couple of works concerning Loewner evolution with a deterministic complex driving function~\cite{tran-complex-loewner,lu-complex-loewner}, which were primarily interested in conditions under which the Loewner evolution is generated by a simple curve.
+It was pointed out to us by R.\ Ugolini that Loewner evolution with a complex driving function fits into the general framework of so-called \emph{evolution families} in $\BB C$~\cite{bcd-evolution-families1}.

+\begin{remark} Instead of the chordal Loewner evolution considered in this paper, one could consider radial Loewner evolution, which describes hulls growing from the boundary of the unit disk and targeted at the origin.
+In the radial case, the driving function is typically taken to take values in the unit circle.
+In a similar vein to the present paper, one could look at radial Loewner evolution with a driving function which can take values in all of $\BB C$, rather than just in the unit circle.
+We expect that this variant of radial Loewner evolution has similar features to chordal Loewner evolution with a complex driving function, but we will not investigate it in this paper. \end{remark}

 In this work, we will focus on the case when the driving function $U$ is a complex-valued Brownian motion.

 \begin{defn} Let \eqb \Sigma = . \eqe be a $2 \times 2$ symmetric positive semidefinite matrix.
 We define $\SLEG$ to be the Loewner chain whose driving function is a Brownian motion in $\BB{C}$ with infinitesimal covariance $\Sigma$.
 That is, $U_t = \sqrt a B_t + i \sqrt b \wt B_t$, where $B_t$ and $\wt B_t$ are real standard linear Brownian motions with $\Cov(B_t,\wt B_t) = ct/\sqrt{ab}$ for each $t\geq 0$. \end{defn}